Radiation Detection and Survey Devices

 • Supervise reporting of dose registered on personal dosimeters

-• Preventive Radiological Nuclear Detection (PRND): to detect, locate and identify radioactive material outside of regulatory control; this is a government role.
+• Preventive Radiological Nuclear Detection (PRND): to detect, locate and identify radioactive material outside of regulatory control; this is a government/NRC/Regulatory role.

 • Emergency response to a radiation incident: This is often called “Consequence Management”.
 In this setting, detection will have the at least the following components